temitayoesho-olumayowa/Group_15_simple-inventory-system/README.md

     pipenv run python -m src.main
     ```

-4.  **VS Code Users**: If you are using VS Code, you can also run the application directly from the editor using the `launch.json` file provided in the `.vscode` directory.
-This will handle the correct module path.

 ### How to Use the Application

   * **View Products**: The main window displays a table with all products.
 Low-stock items are highlighted with a `⚠️`.
+We have a dashboard that provides a wuick summary of number of all items and those in low stock.
   * **Add Product**: Click the "Add Product" button to open a dialog and add a new item to your inventory.
   * **Adjust Stock**: Click the "Adjust Stock" button to change the quantity of an existing product.
   * **View Low Stock**: Click the "View Low Stock" button to filter the table and see only the products that need to be reordered.